nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The application core is a full-featured Arm Cortex-M33 processor including DSP instructions and FPU.

 Currently, the |NCS| provides the following solutions for the application core:
-* High-level radio stack (the host part of the Bluetooth Low Energy stack) and application logic,
+* high-level radio stack (the host part of the Bluetooth Low Energy stack) and application logic,
-* Samples running only on the application core: e.g. NFC samples for nRF53
+* samples running only on the application core.
+  For example, NFC samples with nRF53 support.

 In general, this core should be used for tasks that require high performance and application-level logic.